 Moreover, our ability to protect and enforce our intellectual property rights may be adversely affected by unforeseen changes in foreign intellectual property laws.
 Additionally, laws of some countries outside of the U.S. and Europe do not afford intellectual property protection to the same extent as the laws of the U.S. and Europe.
 Many companies have encountered significant problems in protecting and defending intellectual property rights in certain foreign jurisdictions.
-The legal systems of some countries, including India, China other developing countries, and Russia do not favor the enforcement of patents and other intellectual property rights, particularly those relating to biotechnology products and/or intellectual property rights owned by U.S. entities, which could make it difficult for us to stop the infringement, misappropriation, or other violation of our patents or other intellectual property rights.
+The legal systems of some countries, including India, China other developing countries, and Russia do not favor the enforcement of patents and other intellectual property rights, particularly those relating to biotechnology products and/or intellectual property rights.
 For example, many foreign countries have compulsory licensing laws under which a patent owner must grant licenses to third parties.
 Consequently, we may not be able to prevent third parties from practicing our inventions in certain countries outside the U.S. and Europe.
 In addition, many countries limit the enforceability of patents against government agencies or government contractors.
 In these countries, the patent owner may have limited remedies, which could materially diminish the value of such patent.
 If we are forced to grant a license to third parties with respect to any patents relevant to our business, our competitive position may be impaired, and our business, financial condition, results of operations, and prospects may be adversely affected.